littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 v5.8.1 (??/??/??) - Post Pyxis Tweaks
 -Republicanism effects changed to -20% Officials cost, +1 Officials cap, and 1 Politician job per 40 pops (down from 1 per 25).
+-New governments for different ethics "flavors" of oligarchy/democracy with Republicanism.

 v5.8 (11/17/23) - Pyxis (3.10) Update
 -Fixed what was needed for compatibility with Stellaris 3.10 (Pyxis)